OpenSlides/openslides-backend/docs/actions/user.merge_together.md

 ## Client

 The client could/should fill the optional fields from a chosen "main" user to not force the editor to rewrite all the data.

+Warnings should be shown alerting the user that this action is not reversable and will potentially change/overwrite data in archived meetings.